winifred-kay/CPEN-405-COURSE-PROJECT-GROUP-SIX/README.md

 end
 * PART 2: involves the use of MATLAB and other software if necessary, to solve real-life optimization case studies.
-* PART 3: is concerned with interesting practical applications of machine learning knowl- edge.
+* PART 3: is concerned with interesting practical applications of machine learning knowledge.
 # Required softwares to access this project files
 * WEKA for data mining and machine learning
 * MATLAB for optimization problems